vestrel00/business-search-app-java/README.md

 **Known Issues**

-1. If you get the following message

-   > Could not initialize class com.android.ide.common.util.ReadWriteProcessLock
+1. If building fails due to a read/write process lock or any file related error, this may be due to org.gradle.parallel set to true in gradle.properties.
+This allows for parallel tasks which could result in several gradle processes accessing the same files at the same time.

-   Then you will need to stop the gradle daemons and try again
+   You will need to stop the existing gradle daemons and try again (try just building a specific project instead of multiple projects)

    ```./gradlew --stop```